...

 Height of Grass in Fall

 As previously stated, try to keep your grass at or near the perfect mowing height in the fall.
 Because many grass varieties thrive in colder climates, autumn may bring more frequent mowing for those with cool-season lawns.
+To protect your turf for winter, mow your lawn one final time this season, when the temperature starts to drop (but not before the first frost).
+Cut your grass to around two inches in height.

 Tips for Grasping a Healthier Lawn